wylieburt/wylieburt.github.io/_posts/2025-09-03-causal-impact.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+Earlier in the year, our fictional client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.

 They want to understand if customers who did join the club have increased their spend in the three months following.
 The hypothesis is that, if customers are not paying for deliveries, they will be tempted to shop more frequently, and hopefully purchase more each time.